 Having a good vision is absolutely necessary in order to drive a car.
 I know what you're thinking -- le duh -- but that’s why you're required to pass vision screenings at the DMV when you go get a learner permit or driver license or even a CDL (commercial driver's license).
 If you can’t see road signs, signals and other cars, then you shouldn’t be driving.
 Let’s take a look-see at some of the important ways that your vision can assist you while driving.

 Central vision is what you see out your front windshield when looking straight ahead.
-It’s where you’ll see lovely sights like highway litter, gas station signs and billboards like this one:
+It’s where you’ll see lovely sights like highway litter, gas station signs, and billboards.